In everyday vehicles the engine piston rings have, the most important job, of sealing the combustion chamber.

 Piston Support

-Piston rings prevent the piston from, knocking on the cylinder wall.
-If the piston contacts the cylinder walls, piston scuffing is a possibility.
-Piston rings support the piston during travel, to allow for smooth up and down motion.
+So, piston rings prevent the piston from, knocking on the cylinder wall.
+Then, if the piston contacts the cylinder walls, piston scuffing is a possibility.
+So, piston rings support the piston during travel, to allow for smooth up and down motion.

 The combustion chamber exerts, tremendous pressure on the piston rings.
-If the combustion pressure is higher than the usual, it may affect the ring performance.
+So, if the combustion pressure is higher than usual, it may affect the ring performance.
+As a result, causing engine oil consumption.

-This can be due to detonation and pinging.
-As a result, of a leaky injector or when the fuel is mixed with dirty air.
+And, this can be due to detonation and pinging.
+As a result, of a leaky injector or when the fuel, is mixed with dirty air.

 Contaminated fuel or the wrong grade of engine oil, will also affect the performance of the rings.

-Engine oil quality, bad combustion process, wrong fuel timing, worn cylinders; are the normal cause of piston ring wear.
-Sticky rings due to carbon or sludge deposit, and breaking or crack on the ring can result due to wear.
+Engine oil quality, bad combustion process, wrong fuel timing and worn cylinders.
+Most often, are the normal cause of piston ring wear.
+Sticky rings due to carbon or sludge deposits, and breaking or cracking, can result due to wear.

 Narrow Groove Rings

-The narrower the ring, the more fragile they become.
-As piston rings are made narrower, the strength needs to increase.
-For this reason, a performance build using narrow rings means; that you need the strongest material.
-Steel-based rings are 20-percent stronger, than ductile iron rings; making them the ideal choice for narrow rings.
-Ductile iron rings are very strong and forgiving.
+So, the narrower the ring, the more fragile they become.
+As a result, when piston rings are made narrower, the strength needs to increase.
+For this reason, a performance build, using narrow rings means, that you need the strongest material.
+Steel-based rings are 20-percent stronger, than ductile iron rings.
+Consequently, making them the ideal choice, for narrow rings.
+Furthermore, ductile iron rings are very strong and forgiving.

 Horsepower is not the only benefit of a narrow steel ring.
 Because, the ring is so narrow, it reduces friction, and can conform to the cylinder wall better.